lulebugl/webserv/srcs/parsing/GETTERS.md

   - Routes inside servers
   - Parameters inside servers or routes
 - Use `findChildNode` on a Node to find a child route directly by URI, making navigation easier and cleaner.
+> All functions return a pointer to internal configuration data valid as long as the `ConfigProcessor` instance is alive.

 ---